johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-09-20-react-usesearchparamsstate/index.md

 // ...

-setSearchParams({ 'greeting': 'bonjour' }); // will set URL like so https://our-app.com?greeting=bonjour - this value will feed through to anything driven by the URL
+setSearchParams({ greeting: 'bonjour' }); // will set URL like so https://our-app.com?greeting=bonjour - this value will feed through to anything driven by the URL
 ```

 This is a great mechanism for persisting state both locally and in a shareable way.